 My perception of travel these days differs from when I first started traveling.
 If back then, all that mattered to me was getting to a certain destination and taking photos as souvenirs, I now look beyond that.
 What happened in this place?
 How significant is it?
 Why do I need to visit this?
 Should I be here at all?
 Are there other more important places than this?

 Siguro kasi tumatanda na ako and I now see things differently than when I was just in my twenties.

-Traveling with a kid without the father (or mother) is unusual.
+Traveling with a kid without a father (or mother) is unusual.
 While in Bohol, seeing that it was just the two of us, there were a couple of people who asked me why it was just me and Ilog.
 Where is the father?
 Am I divorced?
 Is the father foreigner and abroad at the moment?
 Didn’t it just occur to you that I am spending time with my son?
 Nothing more and nothing less.
-I just want to bond with my son.
+I want to bond with my son.